dotnet/orleans/src/Documentation/core_concepts/code_generation.md

 In order to enable this for an assembly:

-1. Create a C# project
+1. Create a C# project.
-2. Install the `Microsoft.Orleans.OrleansCodeGenerator.Build` package
+1. Install the `Microsoft.Orleans.CodeGenerator.MSBuild` or the `Microsoft.Orleans.OrleansCodeGenerator.Build` package.
-3. Add a reference to the target assembly
+1. Add a reference to the target assembly.
-4. Add `[assembly: KnownAssembly("OtherAssembly")]` at the top level of a C# file
+1. Add `[assembly: KnownAssembly("OtherAssembly")]` at the top level of a C# file.

 The `KnownAssembly` attribute instructs the code generator to inspect the specified assembly and generate code for the types within it.
 The attribute can be used multiple times within a project.